-- A. Using grant funds only as intended for the Project. - B. Performing all tasks necessary to complete the acquisition, in accordance with the Budget, Guidelines, Application, and Award Letter.
-Grantee must obtain the Departments approve of the acquisition deed, include the terms and all exhibits.
-The Department may reject any changes to the deed after it has approved the deed. - C. Submitting invoices for reimbursement using the Acquisition Invoice template (Attachment 6) or the Associated Costs Invoice template (Attachment 7), as appropriate, including any supporting documents. - D. Submitting a final report with the last invoice, using the Final Report template (Attachment 3). - E. Complying with all terms and conditions of this Grant Agreement, including all incorporated documents. - F. Complying with statutes, rules, and regulations applicable to this Grant Agreement. - G. Maintaining an accounting system that accurately reflects all fiscal transactions and provides accounting information, retaining all records and required documents as specified in Exhibit C, Section 4, and providing all required documents during an audit, as specified in Exhibit C, Section 5.
+- A. Using grant funds only as intended for the Project. - B. Completing work on time and within budget.
+This includes meeting all milestones and deliverables, as described in the Work Plan (Attachment 2) and in accordance with the Budget Detail Worksheet (Attachment 4), unless otherwise agreed to by all parties through the amendment process described in Exhibit B, Section 7. - C. Submitting invoices for reimbursement using the Invoice (Attachment 5) template, including any supporting documents. - D. Submitting a final report with the last invoice, using the Final Report template (Attachment 3). - E. Complying with all terms and conditions of this Grant Agreement, including all incorporated documents. - F. Complying with statutes, rules, and regulations applicable to this Grant Agreement. - G. Maintaining an accounting system that accurately reflects all fiscal transactions and provides accounting information, retaining all records and required documents as specified in Exhibit C, Section 4, and providing all required documents during an audit, as specified in Exhibit C, Section 5.